bagustris/bagustris.github.io/_pages/tutorials.md

 A curated set of hands-on tutorials I've written or maintain.
 Each one is open source — pull requests and issues welcome on the linked repos.

+> Tells me and I forget, teach me and I may remember, involve me and I learn (Benjamin Franklin).

 ## Shell &amp; Linux

 - [**Tutorial Shell**](https://bagustris.github.io/tutorial-shell) — Beginner · English